MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/EmissionsSource.md

 # Emissions source in CloudforSustainabilityCarbonDataModel(EmissionsSource)

-Greenhouse Gas Protocol\x2ddefined emissions sources in scopes 1, 2, and 3.
+Greenhouse Gas Protocol-defined emissions sources in scopes 1, 2, and 3.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityCarbonDataModel/EmissionsSource.cdm.json" target="_blank">GitHub</a>.